Employment Law LLM and Postgraduate Diploma by Distance Learning

 You will cover all of the modules by distance learning over a 21 month period beginning the September you enter the course.
 Each module will last approximately 15 weeks allowing 10–15 hours study time per week.

 The successful completion of all modules is followed by approximately six months to write the dissertation which is the final requirement for the Master’s qualification.

-Payment by installment is possible.
 Further fee and payment information including fee discounts.

 You are responsible for the costs of travel and accommodation at teaching weekends.
 Local accommodation rates vary from £45–£70 per night and we hold a dinner on the Friday evening of each teaching weekend at a cost of £30 per head.

 Teaching, assessment and refreshments during teaching weekends are included in your course fees.